neardata-eu/video-stream-indexing/deploy/README.md

 ### AWS credentials
 AWS credentials are required to create the cluster.
 The credentials must be stored in the file `~/.aws/credentials`.

-### Accept CentOS 7 AMI in AWS Marketplace
-Go to the following [link](https://aws.amazon.com/marketplace/server/procurement?productId=d9a3032a-921c-4c6d-b150-bde168105e42
-) and accept the CentOS 7 AMI in AWS Marketplace.
-The previous link asumes that you use the US East (N. Virginia) region.
-If you use a different region, you need to search for the CentOS 7 AMI in the AWS Marketplace and accept it.

-This step is required because the CentOS 7 AMI is used by the terraform script to create the Pravega cluster.

 ### SSH key
 You’ll need to create both a public and a private SSH key at `~/.ssh/benchmark_key` (private) and `~/.ssh/benchmark_key.pub` (public), respectively.